MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/transition-to-api-v2.0.md

 - trialBalance
 - vendorPurchase

-All multipart keys and non-GUID in v2.0 have been replaced with unique GUID keys.
+All multipart keys and non-GUID in v2.0 are replaced with unique GUID keys.
 API v2.0 entities can be retrieved with the `SystemId`. `SystemId` is immutable, platform-enforced and indexed.
 This change improves auditing and API reading performance.
 It's also possible to create a new record and provide the `SystemId` in API v2.0.

 ## Nested objects